ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 This same workflow applies to all commands that can be sent from the frontend application to our RPI device.
 This is a prime example of how a distributed system works and operates.

-# Lessons learned

-At the start of my project I created a way to update our RPI spring application by writing some custom code, which involves running a whole load of Linux commands to:
-- create new folders on the RPI
-- downloading the new file from [AWS S3](https://aws.amazon.com/s3/)
-- running some commands and scripts to enable a new daemon (service) process on the RPI
-- deleting the old version...

-It worked, but it looked... meh! :)

-Later Bas found out about [AWS IoT GreenGrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html) that would be able to do this for us, without the dodgy custom code.

-TODO: add a small piece about what you liked/disliked about each part of the application.

 # Conclusion
 This internship gave me such a big cover of all best practices and new technologies, that this was a real eye-opening and educational experience.
 - I've had the chance to develop an application in Spring, with different databases.